Amazon A Plus Content, also known as Enhanced Brand Content (EBC), helps boost sales by up to 10% when optimized.

 How to Optimize Copy & Images for Amazon EBC’s

-This section is not so much about design advice as it is SEO advice.
+This section is not so much about design advice as it is about SEO advice.

 When uploading images to modules, Amazon requires you to enter alt-text descriptions of each image, no matter how big or small they are.
 You’ll want to incorporate accurate descriptions as well as high-traffic keywords here.